XiHegrt/XiHegrt.github.io/_pages/about.md

 ---

 ![Recursive optimization scheme](/images/generationtrees.png){: .align-right width="400px"}

- I am interested in designing efficient and exact algorithms for solving intractable combinatorial optimization problems, many of which are NP-complete/NP-hard problems.
+I am interested in designing efficient and exact algorithms for solving intractable combinatorial optimization problems.

-My current studies employ a formal formalism, known as **transformational programming**,  to design reliable and efficient algorithms.
-Combined with the studies in **the algebra of programming**, **combinatorial/computational geometry**, and **combinatorial generation**, I established a generic framework for designing combinatorial optimization algorithms in a more general optimization setting, we call this framework **recursive optimization scheme**.
+My research can be divided into two main parts: ***general theory*** and **focus theory**.

-Currently, I focus on applying our generic framework in machine learning research.
-For instance, we previously designed a polynomial-time algorithm for solving the 0-1 loss linear classification problem exactly, this classic problem, dating back almost a century to Ronald Fisher’s pioneering work in 1936, has persisted as a challenge in the field.
-A breakthrough, nearly 30 years after the support vector machine was invented by Vapnik et al.
+The general theory focuses on the principles of algorithm design, we employ a formal formalism, known as **transformational programming**,  to design reliable and efficient algorithms.
+We show that classical combinatorial optimization methods, such as dynamic programming, greedy, branch-and-bound, and divide-and-conquer can all be characterised in the same framework and derived from brute-force algorithms.

-More recently, we have successfully designed many sequential and parallelized algorithms for solving many classical intricate combinatorial machine learning problems, including the 0-1 loss hypersurface classification problem, the K-medoids problem, and the 2-means problem.
-Numerous potential applications of our generic framework can be invested further, we believe this formalism presents a promising avenue for designing reliable and tractable machine learning algorithms that are sound and concise.
+The focus theory is centered on developing practical algorithms for solving machine learning problems, particularly those involving finite points and hyperplanes.
+For example, we have designed exact algorithms to solve classification problems, K-clustering, decision tree optimization, and empirical risk minimization (ERM) for ReLU neural networks.
+All the algorithms developed within our framework are polynomial-time in the worst case and embarrassingly parallelizable.

 # Experience